Ngoakor12/coding-resource-finder/README.md

 [**Setup locally**](#local-setup) 🔧

 ## Problem
 I like [ACN syllabus](http://syllabus.africacode.net/) and the people behind it.
 I go there whenever I want to learn something new to see if there are any relevant resources.
-It didn't have a way to easily search and bookmark resources.
+The "problem" started when it I noticed how searching resources required more clicks and wanting a way to bookmark resources I was busy going through for easy access.
 The default browser search(Ctrl+F) wasn't returning all the result and required clicking on parent links to search them.
 My browser bookmarks were not an option because I already have enough bookmarks and wanted them to be linked with the resources site.

 ## Tech stack
 - **ReactJS** - for the frontend